 Involving your kids in this manner can be a great way to ensure you don’t end up with a home that they don’t like.
 Additionally, it introduces the element of teamwork in the search for a new home and moving with your kids.

-Such children’s moving chores help keep them excited about moving to their new home from the get go.
-You may be surprised just how easy it becomes to move with your children when you make them part of the house-hunting process.
+Giving children the opportunity to have a little input will help them feel a sense of pride about their family, their new home and their new neighborhood.
+It will also help keep them excited about moving to their new home from the get-go.
+You’ll soon see just how easy it becomes to move with your children when you make them part of the house-hunting process.

 Pro-tip: Enhance their excitement about the task by encouraging them to paint or color their boxes.
 This way, they will certainly be recognizable for anyone involved in the move.